 Underground utilities (water, sewer, stormwater and fiber-optic cable systems) have been installed across the Innovation District site, and a retaining wall has been completed near the site of the district’s housing.
 Vertical construction is underway for the multistory buildings that will house App State faculty/staff.

-Additionally, interior mechanical, electrical and plumbing work is ongoing in the building that will serve as a control center for the district’s zero-carbon energy system — currently referred to as the District Energy System (DES) Building.
-Upcoming work includes installing heat pump chillers and pumps within the DES Building.
-And the planning and development process will soon begin for the first wind turbine to be installed at the Innovation District site.
+Additionally, internal piping, electrical and HVAC work continues for the building that will serve as a control center for the district’s zero-carbon energy system — currently referred to as the District Energy System (DES) Building.
+Workers have installed the building’s external viewing window, as well as two new wind turbines that are part of the district’s zero-carbon energy system.
+App State will soon begin construction of the Innovation District’s STEM Academic Building.

 The university has selected development partners Radnor Property Group LLC (Radnor) and Harrison Street through a competitive solicitation process to deliver an integrated phase one development concept for the district.